 What does the data mean?

 Air pollution affects the health and quality of life of people across the UK.
 In fact, it has been estimated that air pollution causes the equivalent of 40,000 early deaths every year.
-Yet the latest 2018 data show there has been almost no progress in meeting legal limits of air pollution in the UK.

 The fight against UK air pollution

 Air pollution is a huge national problem but it can be solved.
 Already we’ve taken the UK government to court three times and won over their failure to protect the UK public from toxic air pollution.
 Our court wins forced the government to produce new air quality plans.
 But the government is not acting fast enough.
-There is still more to be done.